dmitry-ivanov/laravel-console-logger/README.md

 ## Auto saving to database

 Another cool feature available for you is notifications database storing.

-It is disabled by default, and available only if you are using `mysql` database connection.
+Disabled by default, and available only if you are using `mysql` database connection.

-To enable storing notifications to database - just override `enableNotificationDbStoring` method.
-By default, you'll get `iclogger_notifications` table with all required notifications information.
-And this would be fine for most cases.
+To enable it just override `enableNotificationDbStoring` method.
+By default, you'll get `iclogger_notifications` table with all required notifications information, which if fine for the most cases.

 However, you can customize database table name and even storing logic if needed: